michiakig/sicp/README.markdown

 **Exercise 4.19.** Ben Bitdiddle, Alyssa P. Hacker, and Eva Lu Ator are arguing about the desired result of evaluating the expression

-**Exercise 4.20.** Because internal definitions look sequential but are actually simultaneous, some people prefer to avoid them entirely, and use the special form <tt>letrec</tt> instead.  <tt>Letrec</tt> looks like <tt>let</tt>, so it is not surprising that the variables it binds are bound
+X **Exercise 4.20.** Because internal definitions look sequential but are actually simultaneous, some people prefer to avoid them entirely, and use the special form <tt>letrec</tt> instead.  <tt>Letrec</tt> looks like <tt>let</tt>, so it is not surprising that the variables it binds are bound